What Is Tarsal Tunnel Syndrome?

 Read more about Falls Prevention

-Ankle pain can be caused by a number of problems and may be potentially serious.
+Ankle pain can have many different causes and the pain may potentially be serious.
 If you have ankle pain, consult with Mital Patel, DPM from South Shore Podiatry.
 Our doctor will assess your condition and provide you with quality foot and ankle treatment.

 Ankle pain is any condition that causes pain in the ankle.
 Due to the fact that the ankle consists of tendons, muscles, bones, and ligaments, ankle pain can come from a number of different conditions.